Learning Management System Vendors

 What is a Learning Management System?

 An LMS (learning management system) is a system designed to help organize and deliver training throughout an organization.
 The learning content management system definition is synonymous.
-The two terms were once different because at one point in history, the LMS could not create content (some still don’t), but now, many LMSs make content creation available right on the platform.
+The two terms were once different because at one point in history, the LMS could not create content (some still don’t), but now, many tools make content creation available right in the learning management platform.
 The LMS system itself is the way in which a team coordinates the learning process and the tools they do it with.
 The main tool used by a team (generally instructional designers and HR staff) is a learning management system software.
 This software helps teams deliver digital training to employees as opposed to having to print off training manuals and host training sessions.

-We’re going to breakdown factors of LMS systems, vendors, and comparisons to make the choice as simple as possible.
+We’re going to break down factors of LMS systems, vendors, and comparisons to make the choice as simple as possible.

 The LMS Platform

 Imagine an LMS as a table.
 That table is has a base.
 The base could be four legs, three legs, or one large leg.
 Regardless, those legs make up the base of the table that you inevitably are going to put things on.
 Now turn this table analogy, and make it digital.
 You have an LMS platform.
 On that platform, you organize files and files of learning content.
 But how do you know if you need a table with one leg or four?
 Or, better yet, why have a table with four legs when you can have the same, stable table with one?

 Okay, before we get too carried away with the table analogy, we’re going to describe some types of LMS software platforms.